 Linux Graphics Debugger is a 3D graphics development tool that allows developers to debug and profile OpenGL 4.x on Linux.
 It enables professional graphics developers to get the most out of their NVIDIA GeForce and Quadro GPUs on a variety of Linux distributions.
 This tool supports desktop class GPUs and inherits from the many man-years of investment in OpenGL development tools from the Tegra Graphics Debugger and NVIDIA® Nsight™ Visual Studio Edition.

-NVIDIA Linux Graphics Debugger 2.0 is offered free of charge, but requires NVIDIA GameWorks™ Registered Developer Program membership.
+NVIDIA Linux Graphics Debugger 2.3 is offered free of charge, but requires NVIDIA Registered Developer Program membership.

-Use Linux Graphics Debugger to attach to your graphics application to monitor key software and hardware performance metrics, such as "frames per second" to gauge rendering performance and "GPU utilization" via the performance dashboard to ensure you're taking full advantage of the hardware by reporting the rendering performance across the GPU.
+Use Linux Graphics Debugger to attach to your graphics application and monitor key software and hardware performance metrics.
+The Performance Dashboard will help you ensure that you're taking full advantage of the hardware by reporting the rendering performance across the GPU.

-The frame debugger grabs a rendered frame from your application for further analysis and debugging.
-Powerful tools, such as the frame scrubber and the event list allow you to navigate the massive amounts of data generated by your application.
-Other views, such as the resource viewer, allow you to explore your application and examine assets, while the API inspector provides a view into the internals of your application.
+The Frame Debugger grabs a rendered frame from your application for further analysis and debugging.
+Powerful tools, such as the Frame Scrubber and the Event List allow you to navigate the massive amounts of data generated by your application.
+Other views, such as the Resources View, allow you to explore your application and examine assets, while the API Inspector provides a view into the internals of your application.

-The frame profiler uses hardware performance monitors to measure unit utilization and bottlenecks, reporting the performance limiters for the rendered frame.
-The high level overview shows where compute cycles are spent and memory bandwidth utilization.
-Additional tools provide more granular details.
-For example, state buckets group similar rendering commands allowing for optimizations that provide the maximum bang for your buck.
+The Frame Profiler uses hardware performance monitors to measure unit utilization and throughput, reporting the performance limiters for the rendered frame.
+The high level overview shows where shader cycles are spent and memory bandwidth utilization.
+Additional features provide more granular details.
+For example, you can group similar rendering commands based on common state, providing maximum bang for your buck on optimization effort.